psychemedia/storytelling-notes/wife-selling.md

 ---

+## A Brief History of Wife Selling from the Local and Regional Press

+TO DO

 https://britishnewspaperarchive.co.uk/viewer/bl/0002430/18060211/022/0003
 Oracle and the Daily Advertiser - Tuesday 11 February 1806

-WIFE SELLING.—On Tuesday a most dis.„vraceful/scene was witnessed at Hull.
+WIFE SELLING.—On Tuesday a most disgraceful scene was witnessed at Hull.
 A man named John Gowthorpe exposed his wife for sale in the market about one o'clock, but owing to the crowd which such an extraordinary occurrence had gathered together, he was obliged to defer the sale, and take her away.
 About four o'clock, however, he again brought her out, and she was sold for twenty guineas, and delivered in a halter to a person named Houseman, who had lodged with them four or five years.
 It reflects great disgrace upon the general police of the country, that such shameful scenes are permitted to be exhibited.
 From their frequency of late years, the common people , have imbibed an opinion that the. proceedings are strictly legal, and the bargain binding by law.
 The husband in the present case, expressed the deepest regret after he had disposed of his faithless wife.

 https://britishnewspaperarchive.co.uk/viewer/bl/0002194/18070508/010/0002